Juniors in Training

 How to apply

+Applications for our 2020 JT’s intake will open from November 2019.
 To apply please download and complete the Application form and send to Camp Kedron (firstname.lastname@example.org or by post: 7 Emmaus Rd, Ingleside 2101).
 Spots in the JT’s program will be limited and students will be assessed on their suitability for the program.
 To be accepted students must be regularly attending a church or youth group (a referee from your church/youth group is required).
-Applications are to be submitted by January 15, 2019.

 Frequently Asked Questions